-displaycolour= displaycolor= light, dark, neutral, standard Alters the colour display of the text.
+displaycolour= displaycolor= light, dark, neutral, standard, classic Alters the colour display of the text.
 The default is 'standard' artsize= small, medium, large, none If album art is displayed, what size to display it at.
-Small=300x300.
-Medium=600x600.
-Large=900x900.
+Small=300x340.
+Medium=450x500.
+Large=900x960.
 None switches art display off.
 The default is 'medium'. captiontext=xxxx Sets colour of caption text displayed with album art Defaults to white.
 681 alternatives are available, provided the supplied value matches one of the colours displayed withlistcolours. captionbackground= xxxx colour of the caption Defaults to black.
-681 alternatives are available, provided the supplied value matches one of the colours displayed withlistcolours. listcolours listcolors Lists valid colour values for use with caption options Colours are listed in less, so scrollable in either direction.
+681 alternatives are available, provided the supplied value matches one of the colours displayed withlistcolours. listcolours listcolors Lists valid colour values for use with caption options Colours are listed inside the 'less' program, so it's scrollable in either direction.
 Press q to quit back to command line. scrobble Instruction to scrobble Submits a 'play' to last.fm on play-completion if supplied.
 The default is not to scrobble. device= default or some other hardware value, system- dependent The audio device to stream output to.
 The default is 'default'.
-Knowledge of specific hardware addressing required to supply any other valid value
+Knowledge of specific hardware addressing required to supply any other valid value editor Instruction to edit the excludes.txt.
+Present only in version 1.07 and above.
+Opens excludes.txt in whichever text editor is set as the value of the EDITOR environment variable.
+The contents of the excludes.txt determines whether certain composers' music should be excluded from random selection.
+See Section 5.2 for details of the excludes mechanism.